 In-memory database helps in big data management.
-IMDB used with applications allow very fast data access, storage and manipulation even in systems that don’t have a disk but have the need to manage large volumes of data.
+In-memory database used with applications allow very fast data access, storage and manipulation even in systems that don’t have a disk but have the need to manage large volumes of data.

-An important advantage when using an in-memory database system is its real-time embedded systems which are highly resource-constrained, require small memory and CPU footprint.
+An important advantage when using an in-memory database vs traditional database systems is its capability to process real-time data.
+In-memory analytics systems are highly resource-constrained and require small memory and CPU footprint.
 This allows real-time updates that enable businesses to gain access to their data as it happens.

 Faster Queries and Reduced IT Costs

-An IMDB is one type of analytic database that stores historical data on metrics for business intelligence/business analytic (BI/BA) applications.
+An in-memory database is one type of analytic database that stores historical data on metrics for business intelligence tools.
 It is a read-only system that typically stores data as part of a data warehouse, and allows users to run queries on regularly updated information.
-In-memory database not only facilitates faster query response times, but at the same time, also reduces or totally eliminates the need of data indexing and storing pre-aggregated data in OLAP cubes or aggregate tables.
-This ability reduces IT costs and allows faster implementation of BI/BA applications.
+In-memory analytics not only facilitates faster query response times, but at the same time, also reduces or totally eliminates the need of data indexing and storing pre-aggregated data in OLAP cubes or aggregate tables.
+This ability reduces IT costs and allows faster implementation of BI tools.

 [Bring all your metrics together–past, present, and future.
 Connect your source systems and centralize your data, formulas, and business rules under one analytical model.
 Check out our BI Metrics Engine.]